Satta Massagana

 Satta Massagana is a roots reggae album released by The Abyssinians officially in 1976.
 It is widely considered The Abyssinians' crowning achievement and a classic roots reggae album.

 The title track "Satta Massagana" was a huge hit and has been covered numerous times by both The Abyssinians and other artists since.
-It has even been adopted by some Rastafarian groups as a hymn used during services.
-The song, which translates from the Amharic language "አመሰገነ" as "He Gave Praise", was originally recorded for Studio One in 1969, but the label's owner, Clement "Coxsone" Dodd declined to release it.
+It has been adopted by some Rastafarian groups as a hymn used during services.
+The song, the title of which translates from the Amharic language "አመሰገነ" as "Thank you", "Give Thanks", or "He gave praise" was originally recorded for Studio One in 1969, but the label's owner, Clement "Coxsone" Dodd declined to release it.